|

 cycle of rest and activity.

-at its most basic, and can tell you the time of day by the position of
+its most basic, and can tell you the time of day by the position of the

 The wisest of these combine the many benefits of